-- 4.3 The majority of those NDP objectives which have a relationship with the SEA framework are positively compatible with it or have an unknown effect, requiring more detail at planning application stage or in policy detail. - 4.4 The NDP objectives had a mainly positive or neutral impact on some of the key SEA Objectives relating to the environment aspects of water and sustainability.
-This is because at this this stage given the lack of detail over the exact details of an development that may come to fruition as a result of the implementation of these objectives; however, it is accepted that further development of the planning policies that relate to these objectives would move them towards a compatible outcome. - 4.5 Task B1 of the SEA did not identify any major potential conflicts between the NDP objectives and the SEA framework.
+- 4.1 The aims listed in the NDP seek to achieve the vision of the Linton NDP.
+There are a total of five objectives; these are listed in paragraph 1.13 above - 4.2 The table in appendix 4 tests these NDP objectives against the SEA objectives, providing a summary of the results of Task B1 of SEA. - 4.3 The majority of those NDP objectives which have a relationship with the SEA framework are positively compatible with it or have an unknown effect, requiring more detail at planning application stage or in policy detail. - 4.4 Task B1 of the SEA identifies that the five NDP objectives were compatible with the SEA framework.
+Task B1 also requires objectives to be SMART assessed.
+The NDP objectives had a mainly positive or neutral impact on some of the key SEA Objectives relating to the environment aspects of water and sustainability.
+This is because at this this stage given the lack of detail over the exact details of an development that may come to fruition as a result of the implementation of these objectives; however, it is accepted that further development of the planning policies that relate to these objectives would move them towards a compatible outcome. - 4.5 Overall within Stage B1 there were no major potential conflicts between the NDP objectives and the SEA framework identified.